ff888/Ski-Jumping-Database-Project/README.md

     [yes] Web scraper for team competition before 2002.

     [no] Pdf scraper for individual competition starts from 2002.
+      - [yes] tabular pdf scraper for individuals
+      - [no] text pdf scraper for individuals

     [no] Pdf scraper for team competition starts from 2002.